khaleel737/khaleel737/README.md

 <p align="center">
 Technical problems are nothing more than the next big thing, and "I love it".
 I believe we all need help, whether it’s me or anyone around me, that’s why a team is more than just a crew working on different tasks, it’s the common goals and shared values that unite us.

-As a full stack web developer student at BloomTech, I have gained knowledge in ReactJS, NodeJS, Javascript, HTML, CSS, Wep App Development, Hosting and Maintaining applications.
-During my project based learning, as a front end web developer, one of the projects I am passionate about is African Marketplace.
-In this project I used ReactJS, NodeJS in building an Ecommerce platform to sell to consumers.

 I'm seeking out an employer who I can bring value to.
 My goal is to ensure I use the knowledge and experience in Tech that companies need.
 This is not a robot, this profile has a real person behind it.
 </p>